 If you’re considering a visit, here is what to expect, at least based on my personal experience.

 I found the attraction easy to find, conveniently nestled between the New York State Thruway and the Sprain Brook Parkway.
 Once you get off of the exit there are plenty of signs for the shopping center.
 Parking is $3 and you can pay at kiosks throughout the shopping center.

-Upon arrival to Legoland New York, after purchasing or showing your tickets, you will find yourself ushered into a rather small vestibule that contains a countdown clock.
+Upon arrival to Legoland New York in Ridge Hill, after purchasing or showing your tickets, you will find yourself ushered into a rather small vestibule that contains a countdown clock.
 While this area can be a bit crowded, it definitely built up the anticipation of what’s waiting on the other side of the doors.
 It also gives you and your children a chance to meet the other patrons of the day.
 Once the clock hit 10 seconds we all counted down in unison and the doors opened.

 Legoland New York Hours

 Sunday-Thursday (10 a.m.-7 p.m.; last entry at 5 p.m.)

 Friday-Saturday (10 a.m.-9 p.m.; last entry at 7 p.m.)

 Legoland New York is comprised of several main attractions.